w0bos/onifw/README.md

 ![](https://img.shields.io/badge/Version-1.13-dark_green.svg?longCache=true&style=popout-square)

 ## Description
-**onifw** is a console-based framework for pentester.
-It comes with some common tools.
-You can either install all the recommended tools or install some of them. **onifw** is also able to use custom tools.
+**onifw** is a console-based framework for pentesting and comes with some common tools pre-configured.
+You can install those tools or add custom ones

 ## Installation